panby34/river-ranz/content/posts/WithLove/index.md

 ![Player narration, affected by a previous choice](withLove-sunglasses.gif)

 Last, but certainly not least, is name customization.
 When starting the game, players can put in any name of their choice.
 Of course, not every player is going to input their actual name, but the hope is that players who do use their name, or at least something they identify with, will find it satisfying to have each postcard signed by them.
 Custom names are a really simple way to add that extra touch of personalization to a game, and that was crucial for *With Love*.

+---

+*With Love* can be found on itch.io! https://across-violet-skies.itch.io/with-love